Over time we've recieved many of the same questions via email or social

 that our live model is

-internally consistent; every update that we will eventually do once the real data comes
+internally consistent; every update that we will eventually make once the real data comes

-in (e.g. golfers' Round 1 performance) is also accounted for in each of the simulations.
+in (e.g. golfers' Round 1 performance affecting their skill for R2) is also made in each of the simulations.

 Why do the Top 5 and Top 20 probabilities add up to more than they "should" (i.e. 500% and 2000%, respectively)?